Home / Canola Watch / Flea beetle / Page 3

 -

-While only a small percentage of canola fields tend to require flea beetle management in addition to seed treatment, all fields should be monitored to assess the potential threat.
-Begin monitoring right after emergence and through until at least the four-leaf stage.
-Seed treatment can be effective through most of this period, but slow starting or slow growing crops under…
+While only a small percentage of canola fields tend to require foliar insecticides to manage flea beetles in addition to seed treatment, all fields should be monitored to assess the potential threat.
+Begin monitoring right after emergence and through until at least the four-leaf stage…